whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 _Image: Comparison of WoF and SF OpenData name attributes._

-This method assigned `WoF:id` values to each SF OpenData record that joined to a WoF record.
-After comparing, **96** of **117** SF OpenData records were assigned a `WoF:id`.
-With the records that did not join based on the `name` field join, we will have to reconcile, adding the `WoF:id` manually whenever possible.
+This method assigned `wof:id` values to each SF OpenData record that joined to a WoF record.
+After comparing, **96** of **117** SF OpenData records were assigned a `wof:id`.
+With the records that did not join based on the `name` field join, we will have to reconcile, adding the `wof:id` manually whenever possible.
 This is done easiest by reviewing each name in your WoF attributes table with  each name of your source data.

 <img width="300" alt="Attributes table after joining datasets" src="https://mapzen-assets.s3.amazonaws.com/images/sf-neighbourhood-updates/joined_attributes.png">